 Grilled Tortilla Wraps Recipe

-This Grilled Tortilla Wraps recipe is a delicious pinto beans recipe that takes advantage of barbecue sauce.
+This Grilled Tortilla Wraps recipe is a delicious pinto beans recipe that uses barbecue sauce.
 There are also sautéd vegetables and avocados inside to make an inexpensive and easy burrito wrap meal for lunch or dinner.

 Overhead stack of 8 fat Mexican style sandwiches lunch on a rectangular plate.